 CON: You might hit some stumbling blocks

-Unfortunately, without sound advice and a tested strategy to help you get started and keep things on the right track, it’s easy to make common mistakes and pitfalls, which can lead you to quit well before things even get started.
+Many parents start baby sign language thinking, I’ll just learn a few signs off of YouTube and see what happens.
+But without sound advice and a tested strategy, it’s easy to make mistakes and pitfalls, which can lead you to quit long before things even get started.

 For instance, one common mistake is giving up too soon because parents think their baby isn’t interested or isn’t able to do it.
 If they had better information and a strategy, they would’ve stuck with it.